Skip to main content

 These might include:

-Write in your birth plan your preferred pain relief options in labour.
-You can also write down if you would like to try not using any pain relief.
+You can also write down if you would prefer to try not using any pain relief.

 You may need more or less pain relief than you had planned.